Mihir Goswami

 Mihir Goswami is an Indian politician from the state of West Bengal.
-He was a member of the West Bengal Legislative Assembly from 1996–2001 and 2016–2021, from the Cooch Behar Dakshin constituency.
-He was the chairman of NBSTC (North Bengal State Transport Corporation).
-He was a member of Trinamool Congress party until 2020, when he joined the Bharatiya Janata Party.
-He currently represents the Natabari.
+He was a member of the West Bengal Legislative Assembly from 1996 to 2001 and 2016–2021, from the Cooch Behar Dakshin constituency.
+He was the chairman of North Bengal State Transport Corporation.
+He was a member of Trinamool Congress until 2020, when he joined the Bharatiya Janata Party.
+He currently represents the Natabari constituency.

 Political career

 He was District Youth Congress President in undivided Congress (When Mamata Banerjee State Youth Congress President).
 He won the Cooch Behar Uttar (Vidhan Sabha constituency) seat in 1996 as an Indian National Congress candidate.
-Later, he joined the All India Trinamool Congress in 1998.
+Later, he joined the Trinamool Congress in 1998.
 Later, he won the same seat again in the 2016 (Cooch Behar Dakshin) West Bengal Legislative Assembly election.